-Philip John (P.J.)
-Brooks joined the NCATS Office of Rare Diseases Research as a program director in August 2018.
-Prior to that time, he was in the NCATS Division of Clinical Innovation, where he was the lead program director for the Clinical and Translational Science Awards (CTSA) Program Collaborative Innovation Awards, designed to fund projects that will result in novel and creative approaches to overcoming roadblocks in translational science (PAR-18-244 and PAR-18-245).
-Brooks represents NCATS on the Trans-NIH Gene Therapy Working Group, and the Regenerative Medicine Innovation Project, and he also is the Working Group Coordinator for the NIH Common Fund program on Somatic Cell Genome Editing.
+Philip J. (P.J.)
+Brooks is the acting director of NCATS’ Division of Rare Diseases Research Innovation.
+Prior to his tenure in the division, he worked in NCATS’ Division of Clinical Innovation, where he was the lead program director for the Clinical and Translational Science Awards (CTSA) Program Collaborative Innovation Awards, designed to fund projects that will result in novel and creative approaches to overcoming roadblocks in translational science (PAR-18-244 and PAR-18-245).
+Brooks represents NCATS in the NIH-wide Gene Therapy Working Group and on the Regenerative Medicine Innovation Project.
+He also is the working group coordinator for the NIH Common Fund program on Somatic Cell Genome Editing and is one of the leaders of the PaVe-GT pilot project.
 Brooks recently was elected as the chair of the Interdisciplinary Scientific Committee of the International Rare Diseases Research Consortium.

-Brooks received his doctorate in neurobiology from the University of North Carolina at Chapel Hill.
-After completing a postdoctoral fellowship at the Rockefeller University, Brooks became an investigator in the intramural program of the National Institute on Alcohol Abuse and Alcoholism.
-He developed an internationally recognized research program focused on two distinct areas: the molecular basis of alcohol-related cancer, and rare neurologic diseases resulting from defective DNA repair, including xeroderma pigmentosum, Cockanye syndrome and Fanconi anemia.
+Brooks received his doctorate in neurobiology from The University of North Carolina at Chapel Hill.
+After completing a postdoctoral fellowship at The Rockefeller University, he became an investigator in the intramural program conducted by the National Institute on Alcohol Abuse and Alcoholism.
+He developed an internationally recognized research program focused on two distinct areas: the molecular basis of alcohol-related cancer; and rare neurologic diseases resulting from defective DNA repair, including xeroderma pigmentosum, Cockayne syndrome and Fanconi anemia.

 Brooks is interested in accelerating clinical trials in rare diseases by moving beyond “one disease at a time” approaches.
-Examples include the development of therapeutics that target shared molecular mechanisms underlying multiple rare diseases, and the implementation of platform vector gene therapy trials (see: NCATS Collaborative Rare Disease Platform Vector Gene Therapy Trial).
+Examples include the development of therapeutics that target shared molecular mechanisms underlying multiple rare diseases and the implementation of platform vector gene therapy trials via the NCATS Collaborative Rare Disease Platform Vector Gene Therapy Trial cooperative agreement.